simolus3/goodies.dart/weblocks/README.md

 ## Getting started

-Note that this package requires the `native-assets` experiment, meaning that it is currently only available on dev builds of the Dart SDK.
+Note that this package requires the `native-assets` experiment, meaning that it is currently only available on beta builds of the Dart SDK.

 Apart from that, `dart pub add weblocks` is the only step to install this package.
 Build hooks will automatically download native sources where required.